OmniFlux Programming Language Reference Manual ๐

 Line-level Directives (

->>>): To ask the AI to generate a block of code directly, start a new line with>>>followed by your request in English:on start { >>> print a list of numbers from 1 to 5 }This will automatically trigger the AI compiler to replace the line with the generated code.
+>>>): To ask the AI to generate a block of code directly, start a new line with>>>followed by your request in English:on start { >>> print a list of numbers from 1 to 5 }This will trigger the AI compiler to generate the requested OmniFlux code.
+Crucially, the AI compiler will write the generated code directly back into your original

 >>>marker must be the first non-whitespace character on the line (meaning only indentation spaces/tabs can precede it).
 This prevents any collisions with standard operators in the middle of expressions.Programmatic Directives (